+We also have several subjects which are not GCSE's and are graded differently.
+This is explained in the sections that follow.
 We offer as much choice as we can, but it is not always possible to run a course which very few students choose, and some combinations of subjects may prove to be impossible for us to timetable.
 If this happens, we will let you know, and we will help you to explore other possibilities.

-The Option process is all online to help us speed things up and you will receive login details for the TOOLS platform very soon.
-The deadline date for completing your choices online is Monday 10th April 2023.
+The Option process is all online to help us speed things up and you will receive login details for the online T.O.O.L.S platform very soon.
+The deadline date for completing your choices online is the last day of term before the Easter Holidays.